Uber & Lyft Accidents

 When you are hit by an Uber, Lyft, or other rideshare vehicle, or you were a Lyft or Uber car accident passenger, then you may face a complicated insurance claim process.
 It is best to contact an Uber accident lawyer to represent you and get you through this process as efficiently as possible.
 Our other vehicle accident lawyers in Charlotte, NC are here to help after you incur harm in a collision.

-Call Randall & Stump, PLLC at (980) 237-4579, or submit your details through our online contact form to schedule a free consultation.
+Call Randall & Stump, Criminal Defense Attorneys at (980) 237-4579, or submit your details through our online contact form to schedule a free consultation.

 Common Causes of Uber and Lyft Accidents